xrdocs/8000/_tutorials/Cisco-8000-Hardware-resources-deep-dive-Part-1.md

 ![Q100vsQ200_resource-writeup.png]({{site.baseurl}}/images/Q100vsQ200_resource-writeup.png){: .align-center}

 ## Hardware resources at high level
-Fundamentally, silicon One ASIC is built with 6 slices where each slice has a set of parallel processing engines for different packet processing functionalities like: IFG - provisions MAC-ports, RxPP – receive packet processor, TxPP- Transmit packet processor and Traffic Manager - VOQs, schedulers.
+Fundamentally, Silicon One ASIC is built with 6 slices where each slice has a set of parallel processing engines for different packet processing functionalities like: IFG - provisions MAC-ports, RxPP – receive packet processor, TxPP- Transmit packet processor and Traffic Manager - VOQs, schedulers.

 And number of slices can differ between different ASIC variants keeping fundamental architecture intact.